Nasdaq/NasdaqCloudDataService-SDK-Python/README.md

 The SDK currently supports Python 3.9 and above

 ### Get the SDK
-The source code is currently hosted on GitHub at: https://github.com/Nasdaq/NasdaqCloudDataService-SDK-Python​
+The source code is currently hosted on GitHub at: https://github.com/Nasdaq/NasdaqCloudDataService-SDK-Python
-- Clone the repository: ```git clone https://github.com/Nasdaq/NasdaqCloudDataService-SDK-Python​.git```
+- Clone the repository: ```git clone https://github.com/Nasdaq/NasdaqCloudDataService-SDK-Python.git```
-- Move into the directory ```cd ncds-python-sample-consumer```
+- Move into the directory ```cd NasdaqCloudDataService-SDK-Python```
-- Install the library and its dependencies from local source with ```pip install .```
+- Install the library and its dependencies from local source with ```pip install -e .```

 Optional: to use the Jupyter notebook provided,
-- Download Jupyter notebook using pip ```pip install notebook```
+- Download Jupyter notebook using either pip ```pip3 install notebook``` or conda ```conda install -c conda-forge notebook```
 - To run the notebook, use the command ```jupyter notebook``` and the Notebook Dashboard will open in your browser
 - Select the file ```python_sdk_examples.ipynb```

 ### Stream configuration

-  Replace example stream properties in the file **kafka-config.json** (https://github.com/Nasdaq/NasdaqCloudDataService-SDK-Python​/blob/master/ncdssdk_client/src/main/python/resources/kafka-config.json) with provided values during on-boarding.
+Replace example stream properties in the file **kafka-config.json** (https://github.com/Nasdaq/NasdaqCloudDataService-SDK-Python/blob/master/ncdssdk_client/src/main/python/resources/kafka-config.json) with provided values during on-boarding.

   Required kafka configuration